petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 # Exercise 4:
-- 'Arrow down' does not work when the focus is on it ((in the tesla-counter.component)):
+- 'Arrow down' does not work when the focus is on it (in the tesla-counter.component):

-See the onKeyUp function (HINT add the ArrowDown handler):
+See the 'onKeyUp' function (HINT add the 'ArrowDown' handler):

 ```bash
    onKeyUp(event) {